luisfernandosolis/luisfernandosolis/README.md

 <div align="left">
   <h3> 👨🏻‍💻 About Me </h3>

-  - 🤔 &nbsp; Soy de Perú(Ayacucho)
+  - 🤔 &nbsp; I'm from Perú (Ayacucho)
-  - 🤔 &nbsp; Me gusta explorar nuevas tecnologías e Investigar
+  - 🤔 &nbsp; I like to Explore new technologies and explore new oportunities.
-  - 🎓 &nbsp; Estudio Ingeniería de Sistemas
+  - 🎓 &nbsp; I'm Study System Engineering
-  - 💼 &nbsp; He tenido experiencia trabajando como Analista de datos.
+  - 💼 &nbsp; I was work like a Data Analytics.
-  - 🌱 &nbsp; Aprendiendo e investigando sobre NLP
+  - 🌱 &nbsp; Currently I'm research in Natural Lenguage Programming
-  - ✍️ &nbsp; En mis tiempos libres juego Fortnite <3
+  - ✍️ &nbsp; I love play Fortnite <3
 </div>
 </div>